“If I cannot do great things, I can do small things in a great way.” — Martin Luther King, Jr

 So we set a high bar for ourselves and strive to do the same, if not better.
-We set high expectations on who we should be, what we should do, and push ourselves to do just that.
+We set high expectations on who we should be and what we should do, and push ourselves to achieve that.

-- If your goal is to start your restaurant, then start by perfecting your recipes for your meals, right in your kitchen.
+- If your goal is to start a food channel, then start by perfecting your recipes in your own kitchen.

-- If your goal is to develop the next big app, then start by developing tools that people will use, that solves people’s pain points.
+- If your goal is to develop the next big app, then start by developing simple tools that solve people’s pain points.

-- If your goal is to be a best-selling author, then start by refining your writing skills, through your daily writing, and researching to understand what makes others tick.
+- If your goal is to be a best-selling author, then start by refining your writing skills through short-form writing like blog articles.

-Whatever big goal you’ve been putting off, ask yourself: What is a small thing I can do well instead?
+Whatever big goal you’ve been putting off, ask yourself: What is a small thing I can do well now?

-Because it’s so easy to overlook the small things in favor of that big goal we want to get to.
-Yet our results in the long-term are built on the little steps we take today.
+It’s so easy to overlook the small things in favor of the big goal.
+But your results in the long term are built on the little steps you take today.

-- An athlete wins the race because he has spent each day following his workout regime without fail.
+- An athlete wins the race because he has spent each day following his workout regime.

-- A singer achieves her big break because she has performed many small gigs which helped hone her vocals and develop her onstage persona.
-Stefani Germanotta played gigs and performed in clubs throughout New York City before being discovered in 2007, later adopting the moniker Lady Gaga, winning 11 Grammys, and becoming one of the world’s best-selling music artists.
+- A singer achieves her big break because she has performed many small gigs which helped hone her vocals and develop her stage presence.
+Stefani Germanotta played at gigs and performed at clubs around New York before being discovered in 2006.
+She later adopted the moniker Lady Gaga, won 13 Grammys, and became one of the world’s best-selling music artists.

-- An author publishes a best-selling book because he has spent years building his expertise and his writing skills.
-Malcolm Gladwell is an author who has published five The New York Times bestselling books, the first of which was The Tipping Point.
-Before he published his first book, he worked as a reporter for nine years, covering business and science, and later started at The New Yorker in 1996.
-There, he gained popularity with two articles, both written in 1996: “The Tipping Point” and “The Coolhunt,” which would become the basis for Gladwell’s first book, The Tipping Point, for which he received a $1 million advance.
+- A writer becomes a best-selling author because he has spent years building his expertise and writing skills.
+Malcolm Gladwell is the author of five The New York Times bestsellers, including The Tipping Point.
+Before he wrote his first book, he worked as a reporter for nine years, covering business and science, and later at The New Yorker.
+There, he wrote two articles “The Tipping Point” and “The Coolhunt,” which gained prominence and formed the basis for his first book — The Tipping Point.

 Gladwell said regarding his writing, “I was a basket case at the beginning, and I felt like an expert at the end.
 It took 10 years—exactly that long.”

-While doing small things well today may not seem like a great deal, especially when we stack them up against our final big goal, a 1% improvement each day, done for 365 days, leads to a 37-times improvement.
+If you think that doing small things well today may not seem like a great deal, well, consider this: a 1% improvement each day, done for 365 days, leads to a 37-times improvement.

-So what small steps can you take today?
-And how can you do these small steps in a great way?
+So what is a small thing you can do today?
+And how can you do this small thing in a great way?